lraycheva/core/docs/capabilities/03_data-sharing-between-apps/03_interop/interop.md

 glue.interop.methodRemoved(handler);
 ```

-To get notified when an application offering methods has been discovered, use [`serverAdded()`](../../../reference/core/latest/interop/index.html#API-serverAdded):
+To get notified when an app offering methods has been discovered, use [`serverAdded()`](../../../reference/core/latest/interop/index.html#API-serverAdded):

 ```javascript
 const handler = (instance) => {